What is a Foreign Limited Liability Company (LLC)?

 You’ll also need to complete the new state’s form, have it signed by a member and your new registered agent, and pay any fees required by the state.

-What Happens If I Conduct Business Without Registering?
+What Happens If I Conduct Business Without Registering as a Foregin LLC?

 Registering sounds like a lot of work, doesn’t it?
 It might be tempting to try to slip into a new state unnoticed.
 But if you do, you could find yourself in some serious hot water if you don’t register your foreign LLC.